 The Department has funded an effort at the Power Systems Engineering Research Center (PSERC) entitled The Future Grid to Enable Sustainable Energy Systems.
 The initiative investigates the requirements of an electric grid with high penetrations of sustainable energy systems and heavy reliance on cyber systems for sensing and communication.

 PSERC is offering a free, public webinar series to present progress reports from the Future Grid Initiative.
-Two webinars are currently scheduled on January 22, 2013 and February 5, 2013.
+March and April topics have been announced.

 DOE's Office of Electricy Delivery and Energy Reliability (OE) issued a notice of an open meeting on Tuesday, February 26, 2013 (9:30 a.m. to 4:30 p.m.
 ET) of the smart grid data privacy multi-stakeholder process concerning the development of a Voluntary Code of Conduct for utility and third parties providing consumer energy use services.